aledrocomic/gocomicwriter/README.md

   - On Windows, install a C toolchain (MSYS2/MinGW-w64) so gcc is available, then enable cgo:
     - Start an MSYS2 MinGW64 shell or ensure `gcc` is on PATH in PowerShell.
     - PowerShell: `setx CGO_ENABLED 1` (or for the current session: `$env:CGO_ENABLED='1'`)
-    - Then: `go run -tags fyne ./cmd/gocomicwriter ui .\tmp_proj`
+    - Then: `go run -tags fyne ./cmd/gocomicwriter .\tmp_proj`
   - On macOS: Xcode Command Line Tools are usually sufficient.
 Ensure `CGO_ENABLED=1`.
   - On Linux: install build-essential (Debian/Ubuntu) or base-devel (Arch), ensure `CGO_ENABLED=1`.
-- If cgo is still disabled, the binary will fall back to a helpful stub error when running the `ui` command with `-tags fyne`.
+- If cgo is still disabled, the binary will fall back to a helpful stub error when running the app built with `-tags fyne`.

 Notes:
-- init scaffolds standard subfolders (script, pages, assets, styles, exports, backups) and writes comic.json.
-- save writes comic.json transactionally and copies the previous manifest into backups/comic.json.YYYYMMDD-HHMMSS.bak.
-- open attempts to read comic.json; if it fails, it falls back to the latest backup.
+- Project operations (New/Open/Save) are available from the UI's File menu.
+Saves are transactional and copy the previous manifest into backups/comic.json.YYYYMMDD-HHMMSS.bak.
+Opening a project falls back to the latest valid backup if the manifest is unreadable.

 ## Logging configuration
-The CLI uses structured logging (slog).
+The app uses structured logging (slog).
 Configure via environment variables:
 - GCW_LOG_LEVEL=debug|info|warn|error (default: info)
 - GCW_LOG_FORMAT=console|json (default: console)
 - GCW_LOG_SOURCE=true|false (default: false)
 - GCW_LOG_FILE=<path> (optional; enables rotating JSON file logs)

 Examples:
-- PowerShell: `$env:GCW_LOG_LEVEL='debug'; .\bin\gocomicwriter.exe open .\tmp_proj`
+- PowerShell: `$env:GCW_LOG_LEVEL='debug'; go run -tags fyne ./cmd/gocomicwriter .\tmp_proj`
-- Bash: `GCW_LOG_FORMAT=json GCW_LOG_FILE=gcw.log gocomicwriter open tmp_proj`
+- Bash: `GCW_LOG_FORMAT=json GCW_LOG_FILE=gcw.log go run -tags fyne ./cmd/gocomicwriter ./tmp_proj`

 ## Crash reports and autosave
 On an unexpected crash (panic), the app will: